High-performance plastics

-High-performance plastics are plastics that meet higher requirements than standard or engineering plastics.
+High-performance plastics are plastics that meet higher requirements than standard (commodity) or engineering plastics.
 They are more expensive and used in smaller amounts.

 Definition

-High performance plastics differ from standard plastics and engineering plastics primarily by their temperature stability, but also by their chemical resistance and mechanical properties, production quantity, and price...
+High performance plastics differ from standard plastics and engineering plastics primarily by their temperature stability, but also by their chemical resistance and mechanical properties, production quantity, and price.

 There are many synonyms for the term high-performance plastics, such as: high temperature plastics, high-performance polymers, high performance thermoplastics or high-tech plastics.
 The name high temperature plastics is in use due to their continuous service temperature (CST), which is always higher than 150 °C by definition (although this is not their only feature, as it can be seen above).

 The term "polymers" is often used instead of "plastics" because both terms are used as synonyms in the field of engineering.
-If the term "high-performance thermoplastics" is used, it is because both standard and technical as well as high-performance plastics are always thermoplastics.
-Thermosets and elastomers are outside of this classification and form their own classes.

 However, the differentiation from less powerful plastics has varied over time; while nylon and poly(ethylene terephthalate) were initially considered powerful plastics, they are now ordinary.